Efficient parameter sampling for Markov jump processes: parameter inference via Metropolis-Hastings

+For discrete-time HMMs, path-parameter coupling can be circumvented by marginalizing out the Markov trajectory, and directly sampling from the marginal posterior $P(\theta|X)$.
+In its simplest form, this involves a Metropolis-Hastings (MH) scheme that proposes a new parameter $\vartheta$ from a proposal distribution $q(\vartheta|\theta)$, accepting or rejecting according to the usual MH probability.
+The marginal probabilities over $X$ given parameters are computed using the forward-filtering backward-sampling (FFBS) algorithm~\citep{fruhwirth1994data,carter1996markov, RaoTeh13}.
+The Rao-Teh algorithm, which recasts posterior simulation for continuous-time models as discrete-time simulation on a random grid, then provides a simple way to incorporate such an MH-scheme into continuous-time settings: directly update $\theta$, conditioning on the random grid $W$, but marginalizing out $(v_0, V)$.

+Specifically, given $\theta$ and the Poisson grid $W$, rather than simulating new path values (the backward pass in algorithm~\ref{alg:Unif_gibbs}), and then conditionally updating $\theta$ (the second step in algorithm~\ref{alg:MJP_gibbs}), we {\em first} propose a parameter $\vartheta$ from $q(\vartheta|\theta)$.
+This is accepted with probability

+thereby targeting the distribution $P(\theta|W,X)$.
+In the equation above, $P(X|W,\theta)$ is the probability of the observations $X$ given $W$ with $(v_0,V)$ marginalized out.
+Uniformization says this is the marginal probability of $X$ under a discrete-time HMM on $W$, with transition matrix $B(\theta)$.
+This can be computed using the forward pass of FFBS algorithm (steps 4 and 6 of algorithm~\ref{alg:MH_naive} below).
+The term $P(W|\theta)$ is the probability of $W$ under a rate-$\Omega(\theta)$ Poisson process.
+These, and the corresponding terms for $\vartheta$ allow the acceptance probability to be computed.
+Only {\em after} accepting or rejecting $\vartheta$ do we simulate new states $(v'_0,V')$, using the new parameter $\theta'$ in a backward pass over $W$.
+The new trajectory and parameter are used to simulate a new grid $W'$, and the process is repeated.
+Algorithm~\ref{alg:MH_naive} includes all details of this algorithm (see also figure~\ref{fig:naive_mh} in the supplementary material).

-The resulting algorithm updates $\theta$ with the MJP trajectory integrated out, giving more rapid mixing.
-However $\theta$ is still updated {\em conditioned on $W$}, and the distribution of $W$ depends on $\theta$: $W$ is a homogeneous Poisson process with rate $\Omega(\theta)$.
-The fact that the MH-acceptance probability involves a $P(X|\theta)$ term is inevitable, however we found that the $P(W|\theta)$ terms significantly affects acceptance probabilities.
-Any proposal that halves $\Omega(\theta)$ will halve the mean and variance of the distribution of the number of events in $W$, resulting in a low acceptance probability.
-This will affect mixing.
-The next section describes an algorithm to get around this.
+The resulting MCMC algorithm updates $\theta$ with the MJP trajectory integrated out, and by instantiating less `missing' information, can be expected to mix better.
+This can be quantified by the so-called Bayesian fraction of missing information~\citep{liu1994fraction, papaspiliopoulos2007general}.
+We note that even with the state values $(v_0,V)$ marginalized out, $\theta$ is updated {\em conditioned on $W$}.
+The distribution of $W$ depends on $\theta$: $W$ follows a rate-$\Omega(\theta)$ Poisson process.
+This dependence manifests in the $P(W|\theta)$ and $P(W|\vartheta)$ terms in equation~\eqref{eq:ncp_acc}.
+The fact that the MH-acceptance involves the probability of the observations $X$ is inevitable, however the $P(W|\theta)$ term is an artifact of the computational algorithm of Rao-Teh.
+In our experiments, we show that this term significantly hurts acceptance probabilities and mixing.
+For a given $\theta$, $|W|$ is Poisson distributed with mean and variance $\Omega(\theta)$.
+If the proposed $\vartheta$ is such that $\Omega(\vartheta)$ is half $\Omega(\theta)$, then the ratio $P(W|\vartheta)/P(W|\theta)$ will be small, and $\vartheta$ is unlikely to be accepted.
+The next section describes our main algorithm that gets around this.